HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/URDF_Export.md

 - Enter into Unity Play Mode and you should see the message saying that the transforms data has been saved to transform_data.JSON file.
 Exit the Play Mode.

+- Go to the folder where you have exported the URDF and paste the xxx.JSON file over there that you created earlier.
+Copy the script "correctPose.py" in the same directory.
+Open the script and change the name of "output_urdf_file" as per your exported URDF filename.

+- Run the script and it should produce the corrected version of URDF file.

 - At this point, you should have STL files for all your gameobjects in the scene.
 Otherwise, things won't work out properly.

 ## Preparation of STL Files